 This glossary of aquarium terms contains definitions for some of the most common words used in the home aquarium hobby.
-You may click on any yellow highlighted word to jump directly to the definition for that astronomy word.
-You can also click on any letter of the alphabet below to jump directly to that section in the aquarium glossary listing.
+You can click on any letter of the alphabet below to jump directly to that section in the glossary listing.

 A type of florescent light with a very blue spectrum.
 It is the primary color of light in the ocean below 30 feet and is required by corals and other reef creatures which contain photosynthetic algae.